mcgill-robotics-archive/electrical/general/arduino_pro_mini/README.md

 Schematic for general use in other circuits.

+Copy and paste this in to a hierarchy sheet, connect hierarchy connectors to the ports you need, and use the hierarchy block generated in your circuit.

-Includes ICSP and external FTDI connectors.
+Includes reset button, LED, ICSP port, and external FTDI port.